AI Exposure Map · Methodology

 The AI exposure scores and forecasts have been compared with five independent sources:

-• Felten, Raj & Seamans (2023) — Occupational Heterogeneity in Exposure to AI.
+• Felten, Raj & Seamans (2023) — Occupational Heterogeneity in Exposure to Generative AI.
 Our top scores (translators, writers, developers) align with their highest AIOE values.
 Our lowest scores (construction, frontline healthcare) match their lowest.

 • Frey & Osborne (2017) — The Future of Employment.
 Nurses scored 0.009 automation probability, consistent with our 2/10.